-The services include individual trauma-informed therapy, expressive arts, art therapy, talk therapy, and body-centered modalities to address a wide array of concerns that are common to the college experience.
-These may include homesickness, loneliness, relationships, insomnia, shyness, stress, trauma, depression, anxiety, substance misuse or issues with addictive behavior, disordered eating, and grief and loss.
-A student may also come in to ask a question, explore a problem, or to just sit for a while.
+These services include individual trauma-informed therapy, expressive arts, art therapy, talk therapy, and body-centered modalities to address a wide array of concerns that are common to the college experience.
+These concerns may include homesickness, loneliness, relationships, insomnia, shyness, stress, trauma, depression, anxiety, substance misuse or issues with addictive behavior, disordered eating, and grief and loss.
+A student may also come meet with a counselor to ask a question, explore a problem, or to just sit for a while.